top of page

 WHY JOIN AN ACCOUNTABILITY GROUP

-AS A WHITE EDUCATOR?
+AS A WHITE PERSON?

 2. A white accountability group offers a forum for white people to ask hard questions of each other without being embarrassed that they are being racist.
 It also challenges white participants to take on the task of holding each other to account -- to do the work of anti-racism themselves.
 This work can be accomplished productively within a white accountability group without the risk of further burdening or traumatizing BIPOC people through the experience of having to educate or listen to white people learn about racism and come to a greater understanding of the ways in which white people have benefited from and/or perpetuated systemic racism.